curl/everything-curl/internals/memory-debugging.md

   Rebuild libcurl with `-DCURLDEBUG` (usually, rerunning configure with `--enable-debug` fixes this). `make clean` first, then `make` so that all files are actually rebuilt properly.
-It will also make sense to build libcurl with the debug option (usually `-g` to the compiler) so that debugging it will be easier if you actually do find a leak in the library.
+It also makes sense to build libcurl with the debug option (usually `-g` to the compiler) so that debugging it gets easier if you actually do find a leak in the library.

-  This will create a library that has memory debugging enabled.
+  This builds a library that has memory debugging enabled.

 ### Modify Your Application